 No individual may be eligible for benefits under more than one IU-sponsored medical plan.
 Ineligible coverage includes an individual covered as:

 - the Employee/Appointee on more than one plan, or

 - as both an Employee/Appointee and a Dependent, or

 - a Dependent of more than one Employee/Appointee.

 The appointee is responsible for notifying the University in writing of any change that affects the appointee’s dependent eligibility, for example, marriage or divorce.
 A medical or dental plan enrollee ceases to be a covered dependent on the date the enrollee no longer meets the definition of a dependent, regardless of when notice is given to the University.
 The appointee is responsible for notifying the University in writing within 30 days.

-Appointee coverage becomes effective on the first day of the semester as an eligible appointee.
-Coverage is not activated until the appointee’s job contract has been entered into the system.
-Until health plan coverage is activated the appointee may need to pay health care costs out-of-pocket and file claims once coverage is activated.
+Appointee coverage becomes effective on the first day active employment as an eligible appointee.
+Coverage is not activated until the appointee’s job information has been approved in the system.
+Until health plan coverage is activated, the appointee may need to pay health care costs out-of-pocket and file claims once coverage is activated.

 Appointee coverage will terminate when:

 - The appointee ceases to be a member of the eligible class for coverage.